Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Introduction

 \subsection{Related Work}

 There is a long line of work devoted to developing near-Clifford \emph{simulation} algorithms \cite{aaronson2004simulation, BrayviPhysRevLett.116.250501, RallPhysRevA.99.062337, Bravyi2019simulationofquantum, qassim2021upperbounds}, which classically simulate quantum circuits dominated by Clifford gates.
 These algorithms scale polynomially in the number of qubits and Clifford gates and exponentially in the number of non-Clifford gates.
-The main contribution of this work is to complement these classical simulation algorithms with a learning algorithm that scales comparably with respect to the number of non-Clifford gates.
+The main contribution of this work is to complement these classical simulation algorithms with learning algorithms that scale comparably with respect to the number of non-Clifford gates.

 There are a few other classes of quantum states for which time-efficient tomography algorithms are known.
-Among these are stabilizer states \cite{montanaro-bell-sampling}, non-interacting fermion sates \cite{aaronson2023efficient}, matrix product states \cite{cramer2010efficient}, and certain classes of phase states \cite{arunachalam2022phase}.
-As a result of our work, the class of quantum states prepared by Clifford gates and $O(\log(n))$ non-Clifford gates joins this list.
-We note that our result strictly generalizes Montanaro's algorithm \cite{montanaro-bell-sampling} for learning stabilizer states.
+Among these are stabilizer states \cite{aaronson43identifying,montanaro-bell-sampling}, non-interacting fermion states \cite{aaronson2023efficient}, matrix product states \cite{cramer2010efficient}, and certain classes of phase states \cite{arunachalam2022phase}.
+As a result of our work, the class of quantum states prepared by Clifford gates and $O(\log n )$ non-Clifford gates joins this list.
+We note that our results strictly generalize both Aaronson and Gottesman's algorithm \cite{aaronson43identifying} and Montanaro's algorithm \cite{montanaro-bell-sampling} for learning stabilizer states.